 Today I’m as lazy as the day is, I go about things with the urgency of a sloth; but why would you want to rush about when the world around you is taking everything at a half a heartbeat?
 Dinner is followed by a stint in front of the TV with a few glasses of wine.

 Wednesday 03 November 2010.
-Breakfast is eaten as Horse sings ‘Never Not Going To’: Now I am often perplexed about Horse, she has to be one of the finest singer/songwriters to have come out of Scotland, and 100_4633major success has never emerged.
+Breakfast is eaten as Horse sings ‘Never Not Going To’: Now I am often perplexed about Horse, she has to be one of the finest singer/songwriters to have come out of Scotland, and major success has never emerged.
 WHY?
 The sun is high and my shoulders feel the caress of its’ rays: can it really be November?
 Despite the date, autumn has yet to arrive in Abruzzo, the trees here are still laden with healthy green leaves, the changing colours are yet to happen.
 Our friend Tina who lives in Castel Frentano calls with a lovely house warming gift, we show her around our house and excitedly tell her of our plans for the place.
 I finally paint my front door, green, as that was the colour that Zio Gasperino, (Uncle Gasperino) had painted it.
 We have decided to live for a year with the original windows if we can, to see if we can cope in the winter, as we’d love to keep the original ones if we can.
 Tina looks at our house through different eyes, and comes up with solutions to problems we’ve been bogged down with concerning layout.
 It suddenly hits me that we are actually doing this, leaving England for a new life in Italy.
 Little things like driving to places without the SatNav, or having fluid conversations with shop assistants make me realise I’m becoming a part of the way of life here.

 I pop down into the village and buy a Sim card for my phone, it’s one that you buy credit for in advance, however unlike in the UK buying one isn’t just a matter of popping into the shop and handing over your readies.
 Here you have to show them your identity card or driving licence, also you must have proof of your codice fiscale, (Italian tax code) and an Italian address.
 All this may seem to be a pain in the ass, but think about the telephone crime it prevents if your number can be traced.
 I make a spicy tomato sauce for spaghetti as Black Eyed Peas sing ‘Shut Up’, we open the now chilled bottle of prosecco that Tina gave us, and watch ‘Zoolander’.
 It’s a film I’ve meant to watch many times but not had the time to devote to it.
 I find it highly amusing.

 Thursday 04 November 2010.
 The sky is a menacing grey this morning, but through the clouds shafts of sunlight are rushing down towards the valley.
 After breakfast as ‘Bad Blood’ by Siobhan Fahey finishes playing, we drive to Ortona.
 We take the coast road and drive at a pace that allows us to drink in the views.
-We spend the morning walking around the market before stocking up with supplies at Iper, a large supermarket 100_4623complex on the outskirts of the town.
+We spend the morning walking around the market before stocking up with supplies at Iper, a large supermarket complex on the outskirts of the town.
 The afternoon is first spent trying to battle our way through the twisted mass of undergrowth that is our land, and second making another batch of Limoncello, ready for Christmas.
 Dinner is a delicious roast chicken, that is so far removed from the bland supermarket chicken back in the UK, with roast potatoes and veg.
 Then we realise there’s something missing, good old British gravy: Pencil is retrieved and ‘gravy’ is added to our list of items we must bring out with us from England.
 (Top of said list is, Yorkshire tea and HP sauce).

 Friday 05 November 2010.
 We are greeted by a warm and sunny morning, in the distance the chug of machinery can be heard, down at the bottom of the lane olives are being harvested.
 Occasionally the buzz of a chainsaw can be heard and the shouts of men, giving instruction in dialect.
 It’s the olive picking season, trees are hanging heavy with a mix of green, purple and black fruits, fat, juicy promises of lucious oil.
 We walk over to our house and start to clear the land at the right hand side of the house.
-As we clear the weeds and dig through the unkempt 100_4631earth we discover it’s not a slope but red brick steps. we toil beneath the hot sun, I can’t believe that it’s Bonfire Night today in England, and here I am in Italy this late in the year working outside shirtless. (not a treat for the neighbours I hasten to say.)
+As we clear the weeds and dig through the unkempt earth we discover it’s not a slope but red brick steps. we toil beneath the hot sun, I can’t believe that it’s Bonfire Night today in England, and here I am in Italy this late in the year working outside shirtless. (not a treat for the neighbours I hasten to say.)
 The steps are finally revealed as ‘Kish Kash, by Basement Jaxx, featuring Siouxsie Sioux plays.
 Next we set about demolishing two low walls made up of odd bricks and concrete.
 I dig out some tree roots as Dutch cuts the vegetation behind the house down.
 We stop for a few minutes to marvel at our progress before setting about chipping away the horrid concrete covering the bricks around the front door.
 Four hours and forty five minutes later we decide it’s time for a break.

 We have lunch and open a bottle of Maschio Traminer Aromatico; as the bubbles dance around inside the glass, I tear at hunks of bread stuffed with green olives and gobble it down greedily.
-Lunch over and I chill out reading a little before languishing beneath the shower, washing away the hard work of the day, finally at100_4626 15.00, I sit outside, open a can of Peroni, and listen to the men still hard at work harvesting their olives.
+Lunch over and I chill out reading a little before languishing beneath the shower, washing away the hard work of the day, finally at 15.00, I sit outside, open a can of Peroni, and listen to the men still hard at work harvesting their olives.

 After dinner we watch a DVD, sadly without realising it’s set in Montreal, and the dialogue swaps from English to French in a whisper, and there are no subtitles.
 We persevere and as the credits roll, I realise I don’t have a clue what the film was about.
 I rectify this with a few episodes of the banal American sit-com, ‘Everybody Loves Raymond’, (do they?)
 The boxed sets of series 7 and 8 were drastically reduced in HMV, so I got them on a whim, thinking at least it’ll be some English speaking TV to watch in Italy.
 There’s part of me thinking I should have saved my money.